CITY REPORT IN 315 HEALTH VIOLATIONS

 • Average lead level: 0.0052 mg/L.

-Who Supplies Your Water in Indianapolis
+Water Quality in Indianapolis

 We track water quality and home safety data for 63 ZIP codes in Indianapolis, Indiana, covering 11 community water systems serving approximately 978,823 people.